tjheslin1/sunday-arcana-recruitment/doc.md

 # Recruitment

-As an adventurer becomes more established in their world it is only inevitable that they come across followers who wish to join them and emulate their successes.
+As an adventurer becomes more established in their world, it is inevitable that they come across followers who wish to join them and follow in their success.

 Followers might be bards who tell the stories of the character's conquests, warriors who fight for the same cause or priests who have come to join them in their worship.

 <div class='descriptive'>
-Followers are not intended to directly join the party but instead be working towards their own goals, possibly their own adventures, which align with the desires of the player.
+Followers are not intended to directly join the party but instead be working towards their own goals - possibly their own adventures - which align with the desires of the player.
 </div>

 ## Optional Class Features